What is a VPN, and How Does It Work?

 Should I get a free VPN?

 Despite free VPNs seeming to be so tempting, they often come with different inconveniences and limitations.
-In most cases, the revenue generated by the free services comes from selling the user’s data to advertisers or third parties.
+In most cases, free services generate revenue by selling user’s data to advertisers or third parties.

 Thus, they infringe on your privacy and security.
 Moreover, free services have poorer connection speeds and fewer server options than paid ones, negatively affecting the user’s surfing experience.